 This (under 30 minutes) Smothered Pork Chops in a Mushroom Sauce recipe is so easy to make.
-Pork chops pan-seared and smothered in a creamy mushrooms sauce, perfect for busy evenings.
+Pork chops pan-seared and smothered in a creamy mushroom sauce, perfect for busy evenings.

 smothered pork chops-

 You cannot go wrong with a one-pan dinner, so easy to make and fewer dishes to clean up.
 This one-pan dish is amazing!
 Boneless (or bone-in) pork chops seasoned and seared in a skillet, then cooked in the most deliciously rich and creamy garlic mushroom sauce.
 This recipe totally feels fancy and taste just as amazing.

 how to make pork chops-